In 2025, Cyber Monday became the biggest online shopping day in recorded history: shoppers spent $14.25 billion, up over 7% from 2024.

 - Order value 2-3x the average

-The best part of creating this VIP list is that you can use it far beyond Cyber Monday.
-Use it strategically throughout the year for product launches or exclusive offers.
+The best part of creating this VIP list is that you can use it far beyond Cyber Monday, strategically throughout the year for product launches or exclusive offers.
 It’s a great way to identify subscribers who are most likely to engage with your messaging.

 Use the lead-up to the big day as a means to identify subscribers likely to engage with messaging, then create segments you contact throughout the year for early-access promotions and product launches.